OutSystems/docs-bestpractices/src/performance/queries/queries.md

 ### Solution

-When dealing with actions that receive or output Record/RecordLists with a large number of attributes consider using structures instead of entities for those records.
-Structures will narrow down the amount of data that flows through the entire system producing significant net benefits.
+When dealing with actions that receive or output Record/RecordLists with a large number of attributes consider using Structures instead of Entities for those records.
+Structures narrow down the amount of data that flows through the entire system producing significant net benefits.

 ### Importance

-In order to minimize the size of data fetched from database and to prevent slow queries and excessive memory usage, the compiler optimizer automatically detects which fields from query result records are used.
+To minimize the size of data fetched from database and to prevent slow queries and excessive memory usage, the compiler optimizer automatically detects which fields from query result records are used.
 The unused fields are unnecessary and as such are not fetched from the database.
 However when the records of a query result are used as argument of an action the optimizer doesn't have enough information to determine which fields are used and which fields aren't.
-In this situation all the fields will be fetched from the database which in some cases might be a prohibitive amount of data.
+In this situation all the fields will be fetched from the database, which in some cases might be a prohibitive amount of data.

 ### Remarks